National Cat Day

+Italy

+In Italy, National Cat Day is celebrated on 17 February.
+The date was chosen in 1990 after a vote by readers of Tuttogatto magazine.

 Japan

-In Japan, National Cat Day is celebrated on February 22, as the date resembles the words "nyan nyan nyan" (meow meow meow).
-The date was decided on this date in a poll between cat-keepers by the Executive Cat Day Committee in 1978.
+In Japan, National Cat Day is celebrated on 22 February, as the date resembles the words "nyan nyan nyan" (meow meow meow).
+The date was decided on in a poll between cat-keepers by the Executive Cat Day Committee in 1978.
 It is celebrated with people posing with photographs of themselves with their pet cats, and businesses selling cat-themed cuisine.

 Russia

-In Russia, National Cat Day is celebrated on March 1.
+In Russia, National Cat Day is celebrated on 1 March.
+In Russian culture, cats are considered symbols of spring, and March is also associated with cats.

+United Kingdom

+In the United Kingdom, there is also a National Black Cat Day which is marked on 27 October.
+It was established in 2011 by animal welfare charity, Cats Protection, who found that black (and black-and-white cats) took around a week longer to home than cats of other colours.
+They attributed this to black cats' perceived connection with bad luck and the supernatural, and the fact that the cats do not photograph well on social media.

+United States

+In the US, National Cat Day is an awareness day on 29 October each year, to raise public awareness of cat adoption.